NicolasMiramon/LabGuide/006-workflows.md

 10. If you have not already done so, authorize the connections to Azure Active Directory, Microsoft Team, Office 365 Mail, Office 365 Calendar and Okta.

-11. **Make sure that the following Okta Workflow cards have valid connections assigned: open all the flows and verify that all the connections are correctly setup**
+11. **Make sure that the following Okta Workflow cards have valid connections assigned: open ALL THE FLOWS and verify that all the connections are correctly setup**

 ![](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/006-1/image25.png)